kevinquillen/kevinquillen.github.io/_posts/2014-07-02-add-redirect-during-migration.markdown

 }
 </code></pre>

+At the end, we only create the redirect if the alias didn't previously exist, so we can avoid nightmarish redirect loops.

 I also like to go a step further - I usually have a parent Migration class that I inherit from that contains lots of convenient helpers; creating redirects is one of those helpers.
 In that case, your parent class would have a method called <code>generateNodeRedirect()</code> with the same arguments as the <code>complete()</code> method.
 Then, any complete method in any number of node Migration classes then becomes: